 We know there’s plenty of research to do while launching and improving your small business’s marketing campaign.
 That’s why we want to help entrepreneurs manage their finances better with a powerful small business checking account.

-Our team is hard at work building Nearside Business Checking, a modern business bank account with no minimum balance requirements, no NSF fees, 1-5% cashback rewards, and discounts on business software!
+Our team is hard at work building Nearside Business Checking, a modern business bank account with no minimum balance requirements, no NSF fees, 2.2% universal cashback rewards in 2022, and discounts on business software!
 We’re not like any traditional business banking option.
 Click here to sign up for our waitlist and learn more.